AdamVenis/adamvenis.github.io/_posts/2022-01-25-how-to-boost-your-rating.md

 200.01670103012418
 ```

 For limits below -40 we can see that the error is less than machine epsilon.
 Our answer agrees with the Monte Carlo answer, so we can be pretty confident that our derivation was correct.
-Also, this code runs in substantially less than 1 millisecond, so we got a speedup of over 9000 over the Monte Carlo method.
-It's good progress, but ideally we could express the answer in a direct closed form.
-We can do better if we make a sacrifice to the algebra gods:
+Also, this code runs in less than 1 millisecond, so we got a speedup of over 9000 over the Monte Carlo method.
+It's good progress, but ideally we could express the answer directly in a closed form.
+We can in fact do better if we get our hands dirty and make a sacrifice to the algebra gods:

 $$
 \begin{align*}